tspeed90/memory-game/README.md

 ### To run the project locally:
 ```
 $ git clone https://github.com/tspeed90/memory-game.git
+$ cd memory-game
 $ npm install
 ```

 #### Getting an API key
 Apply for an API key from [Pixabay](https://pixabay.com/api/docs/).
 In the root directory, create a file called '.env' and type API_KEY= followed by your api key.
-See example below.
+Example:
 ```
 API_KEY=1234567890
 ```